Mobility Management

 So, I’ll be firing up my recorder and my keyboard, and we’ll be geeking out a lot in the coming months.
 Look for Dr. Gefen’s new series starting in our summer issues — and because a refresher course might be a good idea, we’ll first be offering a pdf download of the 2014 articles inspired by Dr. Gefen, all packaged into a concise reader- and printer-friendly format, with new editorial content thrown in as well.
 Stay tuned for news about that next month.

 And we’ll also fire up our new Technology Showcase series, which takes an in-depth look at a product or technology that really takes our industry to a new place.
 This month’s interview is with Permobil’s David Algood; the manufacturer debuted two power wheelchair bases at ISS, and some very cool powered seating & positioning to go with them.
-Despite assurances that patient privacy will be protected, some health-care stakeholders are wary about data sharing.
+The system can now elevate up to 10 inches.

 GET THE FREE NEWSLETTER